stevelatif/aya_discovery/xdp_pass/README.md

 # Summary

--   We can use Rust with the aya crate to build ebpf programs
+-   We can use Rust with the aya crate to build eBPF programs
 -   Load and unload the eBPF programs we created using
     -   Cargo
     -   ip net2
 -   Dissasemble the byte code using
     -   llvm-objdump
-    -   bpftool
+-   Generate graphics to aid in debugging using graophviz.